andrew/ultimate-awesome/README.md

 - [awesome-testing-blogs](https://github.com/ChristoWolf/awesome-testing-blogs) - A simple, curated list of awesome testing related blogs and similar resources.
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).
 - [awesome-telegram-dev-groups-uz](https://github.com/doniyor2109/awesome-telegram-dev-groups-uz) - Curated list of Uzbek Telegram dev groups.
-- [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-gamedev](https://github.com/jamtasticgd/awesome-gamedev) - A compilation of game dev related media (podcasts, YouTube, article, books, etc.) .
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-books](https://github.com/mundimark/awesome-books) - A collection of awesome books (handwritten guides, auto-build almanacs w/ open data, etc.) in wikitext.
-- [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
-This is a central reference to many awesome things about bun out there. .
 - [awesome-reconsidera-takeaway](https://github.com/reconsidera/awesome-reconsidera-takeaway) - 《数字极权时代生存手记》的工具包.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.